AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 </tbody>
 </table>

-As we did in single-series bubble sample above now we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have bigger data and we have to clarify which number means what, so we use the {api:anychart.data.Set#mapAs}**mapAs()**{api} method for it.
+As we did in single-series bubble sample above now we need to convert this table into acceptable format, the only difference between these two samples is the fact that now we have bigger data and we have to clarify which number means what, so we use the {api:anychart.data.Set#mapAs}**mapAs()**{api} parameter for it.

 ```
     var dataSet = anychart.data.set([